November 2010 M T W T F S S « Oct 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 On macro matters, the professor thinks deficit spending on teachers is a wise use of debt that our future generations will have to repay.
 Wouldn’t it be nice if they could vote?
 Let’s hope they are taught the necessary skills to make enough income to fund their government services AND repay our misguided stimulus experiments.
 Todd Henderson at Truth on the Market weighs in on that theory:

 Money not spent gets saved, and perhaps this is what Krugman has in mind.
 But saved money is not idle.
 If the savings to into the bank, the bank uses that money to lend it out to businesses looking to start or expand.
 On might argue that the banks are not lending out enough, but the reason for this is to help increase the stability of the financial system – remember too much lending was the problem – so this money is socially productive.
 If the savings go into stocks or bonds or other investments, again, this money is being allocated to increase the productive capacity of the economy.
 Money is not idle, it just works in different ways.
 So again, the question is not whether we should spend money but who should decide.
 For instance, if the Bush tax cuts are not repassed, my taxes are estimated to rise by about $1000 per month.
 This is money I won’t have to spend at this coffee shop, to repair my home, to send my daughter to art camp, and so on.
-This money will be available to spend on teachers, but why them and not the barista, plumber, or art teacher? child custody legal advisor
+This money will be available to spend on teachers, but why them and not the barista, plumber, or art teacher?
+Read more about this topic !

 The distinguished professor is at it again with The Flimflam Man: